 Course Requirements Checklist

-Discussion boards are collaborative learning experiences and are the online equivalent of a classroom discussion among students.
+Discussions are collaborative learning experiences and are the online equivalent of a classroom discussion among students.
 Therefore, the student is expected to post a thread on the topic assigned.
 Threads must address the topic in a clear and concise fashion, using outside sources (quotes from course textbooks, other books, and/or journal articles) as needed to support his/her point.
 Also, the student will reply to some of the comments on his/her thread (as needed).
 Threads are usually 1–2 paragraphs while replies may be fairly brief.
-Discussion board posts are class-wide and not by small group in this course.
+Scholarly sources must be cited in current APA or Turabian standards.